Will I be Qualified?

 - To be competitive, you must earn a 90 on the Fitness Test, have an overall 3.0 GPA, and show a clear willingness to lead

 How do I meet with a Recruiter?

 Our Air Force staff is dedicated to helping you gain a better understanding of our program.
 However, we are ALL engaged in many activities at once.
-That being said, walk-ins are highly discouraged as our staff may already have prior commitments to detachment or cadet activities.
+We are happy to help, but we HIGHLY encourage to call and make an appointment as our staff may already have prior commitments to detachment or cadet activities.
 It is in your best interest to call (575) 646-2136 and make a 30-minute appointment, or email email@example.com to set up an appointment on the recruiter’s schedule.

 DETACHMENT 505 HISTORY

 Detachment 505, located on the NMSU campus, hosts cadets from both NMSU and UTEP.
 Established on October 2nd, 1946, nearly an entire year before the Air Force became a separate service, we are one of the oldest AFROTC detachments in the country.